CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 {{%/notice%}}

 {{%notice note%}}
-- You can set the target temperature setpoint for a port on the SN5610 and SN5640 switches only.
+- You can set the target temperature setpoint for a port on the SN5610 switch only.
 - Breakout ports are not supported.
 {{%/notice%}}